-To author map rows
+To author map rows:

-1. Open the map to be authored 2.
-Create a task containing the rows required to be mapped ?
-Unknown Attachment 3.
-Open the task, and begin mapping process. ?
-Unknown Attachment Work can be completed in the table view by searching for concepts and dragging them into the map.The detailed view can also be used to populate the map ?
-Unknown Attachment Once populated, the status can be changed by using the drop down fields in the table view and the buttons in the detailed view
+- 3. Open the task, and begin mapping process. - Work can be completed in the table view by searching for concepts and dragging them into the map. - The detailed view can also be used to populate the map - Once populated, the status can be changed by using the drop down fields in the table view and the buttons in the detailed view

-2.4 Review a map
+2.6 Review a Map

-Once a new map has been created, users of the map can then create tasks to begin working on the map.
+Once a new map has been mapped, users of the map can then create a Review task to begin reviewing the map.